 Efficiency costs. $E(\theta^; \mathcal{T}, \Lambda)$ captures the efficiency costs from increasing the marginal tax at income $y(\theta^; \Lambda)$ and redistributing the additional revenues lump-sum.
-The numerator in the fraction captures the efficiency cost of raising revenue from households with $\theta \geq \theta^$, which depends on two forces: (i) with positive Frisch elasticity $1/\varphi > 0$, workers with type θ^ reduce labor supply in response to the higher marginal tax; (ii) with positive income effects $\eta(\cdot; \Lambda) > 0$, workers with type $\theta > \theta^$ increase their labor supply in response to the higher average tax rate.
+The numerator in the fraction captures the efficiency cost of raising revenue from households with $\theta \ge \theta^$, which depends on two forces: (i) with positive Frisch elasticity $1/\varphi > 0$, workers with type θ^ reduce labor supply in response to the higher marginal tax; (ii) with positive income effects $\eta(\cdot; \Lambda) > 0$, workers with type $\theta > \theta^$ increase their labor supply in response to the higher average tax rate.
 The denominator in the fraction captures the efficiency cost of redistributing the additional revenues: with positive income effects, all workers decrease their labor supply in response to the larger lump sum.
 Hence, larger income effects have ambiguous effects: they lower the efficiency cost of raising taxes in the numerator, but increase the efficiency costs of raising the lump-sum transfer in the denominator.

-2.3.1 Benchmark: Homothetic Preferences
+3.1 Benchmark: Homothetic Preferences

 We first consider as a benchmark the homothetic parameterizations of Preferences 1 and 2.
 As discussed in Section 2.2, they satisfy CRRA.
-Proposition 1 formally states the irrelevance of the level of the economy for the optimal t&T system.
-We describe how the optimal allocation changes with growth and fully characterize the optimal tax reform that implements the new allocation.
+Proposition 3 formally states the irrelevance of living standards for the optimal t&T system.